 Then I showed Pooky how to use the scoop to pour the soil in place.

 She preferred to use her hands!
 This was exciting for me because my daughter is always very hesitant with new textures.
 I wasn’t sure how she would take to the potting soil.
 After a few tentative touches, she got busy moving the soil!

 Once all the “pods” were filled, Pooky went on to play with the soil (insta-sensory bin), while I watered the seeds.
 (Note: I realized the seeds may have been planted too deeply since we put them in first, so I added another seed to each pod after the soil was in.)

-I read online (in various places) to remove the egg carton lid and then cover it with plastic wrap and place it under the egg carton to add more stability since the cardboard will eventually become soggy from watering.
+The next step was to cover the egg carton lid with plastic wrap and place it under the egg carton to add more stability since the cardboard will eventually become soggy from watering.

 The last step after watering was to cover it with a lid in order to create a greenhouse effect.
 My large empty salad container fits perfectly over the egg carton!
 (Hooray for reusing!)

-Meanwhile, you can check out my Pinterest board “Gardening with Kids” where I’ve pinned a lot of the great ideas I came across in my gardening search.
+Meanwhile, you can check out my Pinterest board “Gardening with Kids” for more springtime inspiration.